Coronavirus latest: Germany to ban meetings of more than two people | DW | 22.03.2020

 The government was negotiating to acquire the equipment with a private company but suddenly the price increased, amid the panic brought on by the coronavirus pandemic.
 The state then seized the goods.

-Czech Interior Minister Jan Hamacek later said that 101,600 of the protective gear were sent by China's Red Cross to fellow Chinese nationals living in Italy and apologized for what had occurred.
+Czech Interior Minister Jan Hamacek later said that 101,600 items of protective gear were sent by China's Red Cross to fellow Chinese nationals living in Italy and apologized for what had occurred.

 Read more: 'This is not a game ...
 Stay home,' Italian foreign minister warns the world